McGill-DMaS/Kam1n0-Community/documentation/server/server.md

 ## Preparing the data

 Suppose we have two binary files ```libpng-1.7.0b54.dll``` from libpng and  ```zlib-1.2.7.dll``` from zlib.
 These two files are included in the `example.zip` file in our release.
 We suggest you to try them first as to be consistent with the following descriptions.
 You may index other binary files later as you wish.
-We try to index both of them  and search the second one ```zlib-1.2.7.dll``` against it.
+We try to index both of them  and search the first one ```libpng-1.7.0b54.dll``` against it.

 ## Get the application URL for IDA Pro Plugin